fzhangcode/rvd/results/2013-11-23-plot_M_rvd29/Notebook.md

 Conclusions
 -----------------
 The precision parameter is low in the two ends of positions, while is fairly high in the middle positions.
 ###The M varies across positions.
-A important observation from dilution 100.0% and 10.0% is that the M value of the mutation locations are smaller than 100, which isn't seen in Gammar prior situation.
+A important observation from dilution 100.0% and 10.0% is that the M value of the mutation locations are smaller than 100, which isn't seen in other priors (Gamma, lognormal) situation.
 For non-mutation locations M are generally in between 10^4 and 10^5.
 ### Additionally, the distribution of M shows more normal and stable than the M without priors.

 Background